1. Personal and online ratings

 Biases will be further discussed in the next section.
 Biases are important to understand the dataset, but they become less relevant if that dataset 'suits' me well.
 So without further due, let's have a look at the results.
 How are my personal scores on recent movies related to the above online ratings?

-It is interesting to notice that both critic-driven systems are highly correlated as well as shown in the correlation matrix below.
+both critic-driven systems are highly correlated as well as shown in the correlation matrix below.

 As said shortly previously, we need to better understand how the dataset is composed in order to have a thorough analysis.
 The next section will help understand how these rating systems work, their methodologies and their potential bias.